 What are my options for searching for an AssistU VA to work with?

 - You can do a search of our referral service (The Registry) all on your own, using our system to connect with our amazing VAs.
 It’s absolutely free!

-- You can engage Anastacia to help you with her done-for-you service, Registry Gold.
+- You can engage Anastacia to help you with your search through her done-for-you service, Registry Gold.

-And if you need a bit of help before you decide what you want to do, we suggest you book a Wise Help session to support you in getting the clarity you’re looking for!
+And if you need help before you search, maybe getting clarity around your needs, or to ask questions about how this could work in your business and life,we suggest you book a Wise Help session to support you in getting what you need.

 Information about all three options is found here.

 Any tips for doing a bang-up job of interviewing VAs and choosing one to work with?